seancrossettie/Hagrid-QuikTrip/README.md

 # Hagrid-QuikTripConsole
 # Overview
  This C# console app allows users to manage the QuikTrip store database of stores, employees, and districts by adding and totaling sales.
-It was designed in a group setting as an exercise in understanding C#.
+It was designed in a group setting as an exercise in C# at during our time at NSS.

 ## User Story
 As a user, I can: